edis0n-zhang/personal-website-2.0/src/lib/posts/joy_of_programming/software as a craft.md

   import ArtsAndCraftsVennDiagram from "./ArtsAndCraftsVennDiagram.svg";
 </script>

-People often ask me "What should I do to get good at programming?"
 I am far from being the de facto authority on programming - if anything, I'd describe myself as an eternal beginner.
-This essay is my answer to those asking.

 Building software is a skill that is infinitely broad and difficult; I start over as a beginner almost every day.
-Learning to be a better programmer / engineer / developer is an endless path of learning, the topics to be learned are never-ending.
-(I use these programmer / engineer / developer almost synonymously and find the constant bickering over the specific term a bit silly)
+This field is vast, there is a never-ending deluge of new technologies, topics, and paradigms to master.

+Yet still, people often ask me "What should I do to get good at programming?"
+This essay is my attempt to answer that question.

-However, by keeping certain principles as your north star, eventually, you will reach the destination you desire.
+My belief is simple: By keeping certain principles as your north star, eventually, you will reach the destination you desire.
 ## carpentry and code

 I believe that **software is a craft.**